Skip to main content

 // Look up user info.

-async (_, runtime: Runtime<z.infer<typeof contextSchema>>) => {
+async (_, runtime: ToolRuntime<unknown, z.infer<typeof contextSchema>>) => {

-// Same as that provided to `createAgent`
+// Access the store - same as that provided to `createAgent`

-const userId = runtime.context?.userId;
+const userId = runtime.context.userId;

 if (!userId) {